stefan-b-jakobsson/x16-upgrade/README.md

 - Install the jumper and try again.
 It is recommended that you install the jumper when the computer is disconnected from power.

 Chip ID...
 FAIL
-- This error message is displayed if the ROM chip does not return the expected Chip ID.
+- This error message is displayed if the ROM chip doesn't return the expected Chip ID.
 - Ensure that the ROM chip is an SST39SF040 and try again.

 ### SMC Messages